NoiCoh/CompilerProject/README.md

-#Welcome to the compiler project 2020!
+# Welcome to the compiler project 2020!
-##implementation of a compiler for an object-oriented language.
+## Implementation of a compiler for an object-oriented language.

 **********************************************************************************************************************